kirillsemyonkin/ctf-grsu-new-year-2024/crypto/sir-john-and-his-notebook-136/README.md

 which the task makes us find.

-OTP tasks [usually are solved](https://ctftime.org/writeup/8857) via Crib Dragging - when we take a known part of the flag and drag it along the message until something understandable can be found.
+OTP tasks [usually are solved](https://ctftime.org/writeup/8857) via Crib Dragging - when we take a known part of the flag and drag it along the message until something intelligible can be found.

 ```python
 strings = list(map(lambda x: bytes.fromhex(x).decode('utf-8'), open("otp_message.txt").read().split('\n')))